matthew-brett/pydagogue/installing_on_debian.rst

 packages in a way that could make them particularly difficult to uninstall (see :ref:`un-easy-install`).

-Things started to improve as pip_ took over from ``easy_install`` as the standard Python package installer.
+Things started to improve as Pip_ took over from ``easy_install`` as the standard Python package installer.

-They got better still when pip got a binary installer format |--| wheels_.
+They got better still when Pip got a binary installer format |--| wheels_.

-The combination of virtualenv_, pip and wheels makes it much easier to maintain a set of Python environments to develop and test code.
+The combination of virtualenv_, Pip and wheels makes it much easier to maintain a set of Python environments to develop and test code.

-This page is a recipe for setting up these virtualenvs on your Debian or Ubuntu machine.
+This page is a recipe for setting up these environments on your Debian or Ubuntu machine.

 ******************************